GeoNode/documentation/usage/managing_maps/map_info.rst

 Map Information
 ===============

-From the *Map Search Page* (see :ref:`finding-data`) you can select the map you are interested in and click on its name to see an overview about it.
+From the Maps catalogue you can select the `Open Attributes table` in order to see an overview of the interested map.

 .. figure:: img/map_overview.png
     :align: center